erkundanec/kundan-reads/source/tools/mySQL/01_connect_to_mysql_server.md

----
-title: MySQL command line client
+# MySQL command line client
-description: Connect to MySQL Server through command line client
+## Connect to MySQL Server through command line client
-sidebar_position: 1
----

 To connect to a MySQL server through the command-line client, you can use the `mysql` command.
 Here are the steps: